Lagatrix/storage_lib/README.md

 # storage_lib
-This library obtains disk and partitions asinconiously
+This library obtains disk and partitions asynchronously